-“I think that anybody that’s not had a bereavement can explain the loss you feel.” says Jim “Although its a disgusting and selfish thing to do, I made two attempts a suicide but realise now that the grief I and my family endured was for a purpose so that I could understand what others go through and offer help.”
+“I think that anybody that’s not had a bereavement can explain the loss you feel.” says Jim “Although its a disgusting and selfish thing to do, I made two attempts a suicide but realize now that the grief I and my family endured was for a purpose so that I could understand what others go through and offer help.”

 “The hardest part was driving home from hospital without a son” continues Jim, “You know it’s happened but can’t believe it.

 Jim Chivers sought out other top mediums to help him with his grief.
-“I saw top mediums Phil Thomas, Mary Clifford and other spiritualists.
+“I saw top mediums Phil Thomas, Mary Clifford, and other spiritualists.
 Their reassurance and evidence Tim kept coming through built my strength further.”

 Tim’s loss has since opened a wonderful spiritual door for Jim.
-Once he became stronger he joined a psychic development group and discovered that he too has the gifts of clairvoyance, mediumship and healing.
+Once he became stronger he joined a psychic development group and discovered that he too has the gifts of clairvoyance, mediumship, and healing.
 Jim has become a close friend of Jane and I and, since his retirement, has become a superb medium who understands the terrible suffering that many of his own sitters are experiencing.